Vanishing viscosity in mean-field optimal control: The vanishing viscosity method

-The conclusion follows from \eqref{conv:w2nu}, since $M_2(\mu^\e_t)$ is uniformly bounded in $t$ and $\e$.\\ \\ \underline{\em Step 2} It follows from \cite[Theorem 2.12]{MFOC}: arguing as in Step 1, we can show convergence of both running and final costs.
+\underline{\em Step 2} It follows from \cite[Theorem 2.12]{MFOC}: arguing as in Step 1, we can show convergence of both running and final costs.
 Then, we must show that the control cost is lower semi-continuous with respect to the weak convergence \eqref{conv-controlli}.
 First of all, by Theorem \ref{thm:well_pos_cont} we can fix $r>0$ such that $\supp\,\mu_t\subset B_r$ for all $t\in[0,T]$.
 Let $p>d$ and define the functional $S^\mu:L^2((0,T);W^{1,p} (B_r))\to[0,+\infty]$ as

 By convexity of $\psi$, it is immediate to check that $S^\mu$ is convex: thus, it is sufficient to show that it is lower semi-continuous in the strong topology $L^2((0,T);W^{1,p}(B_r))$ to obtain weak lower semi-continuity.
 Let $g_k$ be a sequence in $L^2((0,T);W^{1,p}(B_r))$ strongly converging to some $g$.
 By using \ref{ass:controlcost}, we have